 The person I met at Kechigan-no-yado Nagao-ji recommended to go for the route via Mt.Nyotai, but considering the time, I took the old pilgrimage route.
 The old pilgrimage route was a little scary because there was a disposal site for construction soil on the way, and trucks kept coming by.
 Once you get past it, it’s nice, quiet and paved mountain road.

 Tokuemon Takeda is one of the people who made efforts to improve and maintain the pilgrimage routes in Shikoku.
 From the Kansei to Bunka periods, he devoted himself to the development of the pilgrimage route and erected many stone signposts.
-It is rare to find a natural stone among the existing stone milestone indicators.
+It is rare to find the one caved into natural stone among the existing milestone indicators.

 As the numbers on the stone milestone indicator decreased, I began to feel that I was about to finish my pilgrimage.
 And then, at the end of the road, I saw the large main gate of Ookubo-ji.
 I was quietly moved.